-How I scraped 47K Agency Vista profiles without a headless browser
+How can you scrape 47K Agency Vista profiles without a headless browser?

-Walkthrough of building the Agency Vista Apify Actor with Cheerio and __NEXT_DATA__ extraction — deterministic, schema-validated, and cheap.
+Walkthrough of building the Agency Vista Apify Actor with Cheerio and __NEXT_DATA__ extraction — deterministic, schema-validated, and 10× cheaper than Playwright.

 There are two page types I care about: